vlad88sv/cloudant-backup/README.md

 # cloudant-backup

-The Python scripts in this repo can export and import all DBs from a Cloudant-based database: CouchDB, PouchDB, BigCouch.
+The Python scripts in this repo can backup (*export*) and restore (*import*) all DBs from a Cloudant-based database: CouchDB, PouchDB, BigCouch.

 ## Features
 - Based on the official [Cloudant Python lib](https://github.com/cloudant/python-cloudant)